Katherine Record, JD, MPH, MA

 Assistant Professor, Human Nutrition Program, University of Michigan School of Public Health

-Kendrin Sonneville, ScD, RD, LDN, is an Assistant Professor in the Human Nutrition Program at the University of Michigan School of Public Health and is a Collaborating Mentor for the Strategic Training Initiative for the Prevention of Eating Disorders (STRIPED) at Boston Children’s Hospital and the Harvard School of Public Health.
+Kendrin Sonneville, ScD, RD, LDN, is an Assistant Professor in the Human Nutrition Program at the University of Michigan School of Public Health and is a Collaborating Mentor for the Strategic Training Initiative for the Prevention of Eating Disorders (STRIPED) at Boston Children’s Hospital and the Harvard T.H.
+Chan School of Public Health.
 She is a registered dietitian, behavioral scientist, and public health researcher whose research focuses on the intersection of obesity and eating disorders.
 As a clinician researcher, Dr. Sonneville is also interested in the role of clinicians in preventing weight-related problems among youth and, specifically, how clinicians can talk with young people about weight and health without promoting body dissatisfaction, disordered eating, and related problems.
 Dr. Sonneville has a particular interest in how to engage clinicians and schools in both the primary and secondary prevention of eating disorders and examining the unintended consequences of obesity prevention programs.
-She was the co-director of STRIPED for several years, providing mentorship to numerous trainees and spearheading STRIPED’s new line of research and training cost-effectiveness analysis of eating disorders preventive interventions.
+She was the co-director of STRIPED for several years, providing mentorship to numerous trainees and spearheading STRIPED’s new line of research and training in cost-effectiveness analysis of eating disorders preventive interventions.

 Davene Wright, PhD